top of page

 Undergraduate researcher

-Lindsay is comparing historic and contemporary climate variables to understand how climate change has impacted Connecticut.
+Lindsay compared historic and contemporary climate variables to understand how climate change has impacted Connecticut.

 bottom of page